Jherlil/keyec/readme.md

   -a <addr_type>  - address type to search: c - addr33, u - addr65 (default: c)
-  -r <range>      - search range in hex format (example: 8000:ffff, default all) -q              - quiet mode (no output to stdout; -o required) -endo           - use endomorphism (default: false)
+  -r <range>      - search range in hex format (example: 8000:ffff, default all) -q              - quiet mode (no output to stdout; -o required) --batch-size <n> - number of sequential additions after each pivot key -endo           - use endomorphism (default: false)

 Other commands: